 He seems listless.
 She is worried and goes to her medicine cabinet and gets a fever-reducing syrup.

 This would be a normal situation in a first-world country.

 Our board has established a small fund for patients with extra need, so we were able to give this community several gallons of gasoline to they could travel further up the river to a larger clinic.

-Was a woman in her early 30’s – She did not seek help early for a tumor in her breast.
+A woman in her early 30’s, Tania did not seek help early for a tumor in her breast.

 She had to go to Lima for radiation and chemotherapy, leaving her 4 children with relatives in the jungle.
 Her children missed one year of school, and were shifted between grandparents, and aunts and uncles to care for them during this time.
 After 2 years with successful treatment and surgery, she returned to the jungle.

 Although she was a survivor, we do not want any woman or their family to have to have this life-changing experience if at all possible.
 In 2011 we started doing breast exams and taught women to do their own exam at home.
 Since that time, although some women have been found with breast lumps, we have not had another case of advanced breast cancer in an area of 25 villages.

 Upon arrival to a small village, we found a young man dying alone in a hammock with only his pregnant wife to care for him.
 He was suffering greatly, and volunteers were able to carefully wrap his wounds and administer enough pain medication to make his a few days more comfortable.